HARI-PRMD/Google-Scripts/gmail/Email-to-Discord-Notifier-Script/README.md

 ## Setup

+### Inbox Setup (IMPORTANT)

+- Open Google Drive and create a new Google Apps Script project.
+- Copy and paste the provided script (`init.gs`) into the script editor.
+- Run the script
+- Delete the script After Execution Stops

+this will add a label called "read by bot" so that it doesn't interfere with your unread mails

+### Actual Script

 1. **Create a Discord Webhook:**
    - In your Discord server, navigate to the channel where you want to post the email notifications.
    - Click on the settings (cog) icon next to the channel name.